-14.19.034 B1 Development Standards
+14.19.04 B1 Development Standards

-Minimum Gross Land Area: 5,000 square feet (see Subsection 14.03.02)
+Minimum Gross Land Area: (see Subsection 14.03.02)

+B1 Downtown Core: 2,500 square feet

+B1 Downtown Interface: 5,000 square feet

-Minimum Lot Width: 15 feet (see Subsection 14.03.03)
+Minimum Lot Width: (see Subsection 14.03.03)

+B1 Downtown Core: 25 feet

+B1 Downtown Interface: 50 feet

-Minimum Street Frontage: 12 feet (See Subsection 14.03.04)
+Minimum Street Frontage:

+B1 Downtown Core: 20 feet

+B1 Downtown Interface: 40 feet

-Minimum Building Footprint: .50
+Minimum Building Footprint: 50% of lot

 Minimum Setbacks: (See Subsection 14.03.06)

+Street:

-Street: Buildings in the B1 District shall be constructed to the build-to line.
+Downtown Core: Buildings in the B1 Downtown Core District shall be constructed to the build-to line.
 The build-to line is the back of the required public sidewalk or the back of the street right-of-way along the primary public way.
 The building may be set back farther if the area created by an additional setback is designated as plaza space and/or landscaped greenspace that retains the intended connection between the publicly accessible pedestrian realm and ground-level internal portions of the building.

+Downtown Interface: Buildings in the B1 Downtown Interface District shall be subject to a minimum fifteen foot (15’) street setback, measured from the back of the required public sidewalk.
+Additional setback is allowed if the area created by an additional setback is designated as plaza space and/or landscaped greenspace that retains the intended connection between the publicly accessible pedestrian realm and ground-level internal portions of the building.

-Interior: 0’, except whenever a lot in the B1 Downtown District has a common boundary line with a lot in an adjacent zoning district, the interior setback requirement applicable to the B1 lot shall be the minimum set forth for the adjacent lot.
+Interior: 0’, except whenever a lot in a B1 Downtown District has a common boundary line with a lot in an adjacent zoning district, the interior setback requirement applicable to the B1 lot shall be the minimum set forth for the adjacent lot.

 In the B1 district, the minimum street setback distance shall not apply to a projecting theater marquee, canopy or roof overhang supports as long as such supports do not go beyond the edge of the sidewalk.
 This exemption shall not obviate the need for an encroachment agreement.